-To emphasise both the scope of its work and its independence, UKAB is sponsored jointly – and funded equally – by the UK Civil Aviation Authority (CAA) and the UK Ministry of Defence (MoD).
+To emphasise both the scope of its work and its independence, UKAB is sponsored jointly, and funded equally, by the UK Civil Aviation Authority (CAA) and the UK Military Aviation Authority (MAA).

 What are the benefits to flight safety from the UK’s Airprox system?
 The most immediate benefit accrues to those involved in each Airprox event.
 Pilots and controllers each receive their own full copy of the Board's final report which sets out what happened and why.
 Final reports are disidentified to encourage open and honest reporting.
 All language of blame is avoided and instead, straightforward statements are made on what took place with the emphasis placed on identifying lessons of benefit to all.
 Safety Recommendations are made where appropriate, aimed at reducing the risk of recurrence of a particular Airprox.
-Twice a year, the UKAB's findings for a six-month period are compiled and distributed in both book and CD format, throughout the UK (civil and military) aviation community.
-These reports are also available on this website.
+Once a year, the UKAB's findings are compiled and an analysis of UK Airprox numbers, rates and trends is produced and published on our website.
+All reports are also available individually on this website.
 The aim is to raise awareness and understanding by sharing widely the unfortunate experiences of the few for the benefit of the many.
-Finally, an analysis of UK Airprox numbers, rates and trends is produced - also available in the twice-yearly books/CDs and through this website.